AC888221/free-genai-bootcamp-2025/song-vocab/User Testing.md

 }
 ```

-## Using cURL from the command line:
+## Using Curl from the command line:

 1. Test the /api/agent endpoint: